chloeazehr/digital_cv/README.md

 ## Research Experience
 **MA Thesis Research** (2022–Present)
 - Developed computational methods to analyze passive voice and word co-occurrence networks in 18th-century newspapers.
-- Leveraged SketchEngine and UDPIPE for linguistic analysis of texts on enslaved resistance.
+- Leveraged R, Python, and computational corpus linguistic platforms like Sketch Engine for linguistic analysis of texts regarding enslaved resistance.

+**Graduate Research Mentorship**: CU Boulder (Summer 2024)
+- Conducted data design and exploration of 20th-century congressional hearings on wilderness issues.
+- Analyzed over 400 testimonies, including those from environmental organizations, timber industry representatives, indigenous communities, and children, to critically extrapolate data from primary sources.
+- Enhanced metadata by integrating policy agenda codes and restructuring subject/sub-category hierarchies to improve data usability for future research.
+- Gained hands-on experience in managing and annotating qualitative data for computational historical research.

-**Digital Slavery Research Lab Mentorship Program** — CU Boulder (Summer 2023)
+**Graduate Research Mentorship** — CU Boulder (Summer 2023)
 - Collaborated on the W.E.B.
 Du Bois Anti-Slavery Archive using digital tools for dataset creation and visualization.

-**Self-Directed Graduate Research Paper** — CU Boulder (Fall 2022)
-- Title: *“‘Prudence and our Safety forbids’: Examining Reports of Enslaved Resistance Published in the South Carolina Gazette from 1730-1770.”*
-- Advised by Dr. Elizabeth Fenn, explored reporting patterns and rhetorical strategies in colonial newspapers.

 **Undergraduate Honors Thesis** — UCSB (2020–2021)
 - Analyzed Tacky’s Revolt and its implications on socio-economic structures and racialized womanhood in Jamaica.